themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items} from '../../props/DarkMode.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/DarkMode.json'
 </script>

 In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Talwind CSS: